dnextreme88/nlrc-esl-system/README.md

 An English as a Second Language (ESL) system built for Zeldan Nordic Languages Review Center using the TALL stack (Tailwind, Alpine, Laravel, and Livewire).

 ## Useful commands

+With the release of Laravel 12, item #s 1 - 3 are now run with a single command `composer run dev` by default.

 1. Run server
 ``php artisan serve``